 Areas of long grass on the eastern side of the green help support biodiversity.
-In 2019 a review by the Biodiversity Officer alongside parks grounds maintenance staff will take place in order to look at implementing larger no-cut areas to promote wildflower growth, helping to support invertebrate, mammals and bird species.
+In 2019 a review by the Biodiversity Officer alongside parks grounds maintenance staff was undertaken in order to look at implementing larger no-cut areas to promote wildflower growth, helping to support invertebrate, mammals and bird species.

-4.2.6.
-Community Involvement
+4.7 Community Involvement

-Stakeholders, partners, volunteers and friends are an integral part of the way the Council will take forward the Parks and Countryside Service.
+Stakeholders, partners, volunteers, and friends are an integral part of the way the Council will take forward the Parks and Countryside Service.